 Wrong format in relation to location

-If you have an image format that requires the image to be cropped a lot, your ad will get fewer views.
-Examples include wide "landscape" images on Facebook or Instagram Stories, tall "portrait" images in a newsfeed, a Google display ad that doesn't fit a selected website, etc. Make sure that your ad is adapted to the formats in which it appears.
+If you use an image format that requires significant cropping, your ad will receive fewer views.
+Examples of this include wide “landscape images” on Facebook or Instagram Stories, tall “portrait images” in a news feed, a google ad that doesn’t fit a selected webpage, and so on.
+Make sure your ad is optimized for the formats in which it appears.

 Facebook: Too much text in the image?